 We have all been there.
 When was the last party you attended where the main topic of discussion revolves around how people became lost driving to it?
 Or did you miss the discussion because you were an hour late getting to a party because you missed an exit and ended up driving 30 miles before the next exit and turnaround?
-Unfortunately this happens too often because of careless and flippant direction giving.
+Unfortunately, this happens too often because of careless and flippant direction giving.

 If you are inviting guests to an event that will be held at two locations, such as an invitation to the church for a wedding and another location for the reception, you should give three sets of directions.
 There should be directions to each location separately, and directions to get from the first destination to the second.
+You don't want to risk people missing your event merely because they couldn't find it.

 How to Provide Good Directions to Your Guests